scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 It is worth mentioning that using Numba allowed us to make notable improvements specifically on KNL, which was of course the main goal of this study.
-For legval in particular, we found that JIT compiling this function provided 15x speedup on KNL vs only 5x speedup on Haswell.
+For legval in particular, shown in Figure :ref:`legval`, we found that JIT compiling this function provided 15x speedup on KNL vs only 5x speedup on Haswell.
 This additional speedup on KNL was because Numba was able to target the KNL AVX-512 vector units.
-We therefore strongly reccomend Numba to any developer trying to optimize Python code to run on a system with vectorization capabilities.
+We therefore strongly recommend Numba to any developer trying to optimize Python code to run on a system with vectorization capabilities.

 Finally, in Table 1 we summarize the incremental speedups we obtained throughout this study on Edison Ivy Bridge, Cori Haswell, and Cori KNL